 Probability of Exceedance (POE) is a generalised approach to electricity demand forecasting.
 Probability of Exceedance is the probability, as a percentage, that the maximum demand level will be met or exceeded (eg due to ambient temperature) in a particular period of time.
-Maximum demand is the most extreme event that occurs in a season, and is highly dependent on weather.
+Due to the high proportion of residential load in the ACT, maximum demand is highly dependent on weather conditions.
 Thus, there is substantial uncertainty inherent in maximum demand forecasts.
 ActewAGL prepares maximum demand forecasts with 10%, 50% and 90% POE's:

-- A 10% POE maximum demand projection is expected to be exceeded, on average, one year in 10. - A 50% POE maximum demand projection is expected to be exceeded, on average, five years in 10(or one year in two). - A 90% POE maximum demand projection is expected to be exceeded, on average, nine years in 10.
+- A 10% POE maximum demand projection is expected to be exceeded, on average, one year in 10. - A 50% POE maximum demand projection is expected to be exceeded, on average, five years in 10 (or one year in two). - A 90% POE maximum demand projection is expected to be exceeded, on average, nine years in 10.